JUS5680 – Transnational Platform Governance

 Examination

-Students are graded on the basis of a term paper with a maximum of 4000 words.
+Students are graded on the basis of a 4-hour written open book digital school examination.

 Examination support material